Quansight-Labs/quansight-labs-site/posts/2019/11/metadsl-talk.md

 ### Debugging

-I was very glad to bump into Martin XXX again.
-He presented a great poster at PLDI a year and a half ago, outlining some issues with using a variety of probabilistic programming libraries in Python.
+I was very glad to bump into [Martin Hirzel][martin] again.
+He presented [a great poster at PLDI][pldi-poster] a year and a half ago, outlining some issues with using a variety of probabilistic programming libraries in Python.
 Each, for example, has their own abstractions for things like arrays or variables, that users have to re-learn as they switch between them.
 Users also don't get the same sort of debugging or tracebacks when using these libraries, as they do with regular Python, which leads to a worse user experience.

-But he was here at PyData presenting a new system, called Lyle, which allows you to decleratively specify your machine learning pipeline and leave out hyperperamaters which you don't know.
+But he was here at PyData presenting a new system, called [Lale][lale], which allows you to decleratively specify your machine learning pipeline and leave out hyperperamaters which you don't know.
 Then you can find this to an automatic meta learning system like TPOT which will optimize these.
 Watch for him on a future Open Source Directions presenting this work!

 We talked about how we might add better debugging to `metadsl`.
 Ideally, we would be able to track back errors to the line where the user entered the expression.
 So even if they compile to say LLVM, and the code throws some error, it would be good to point that error to where the user originally wrote the code.
 To do this, we would have to track the file, line, and column for every expression creation and propogate those along as we do replacements.
 We should look to Swift for some guidance here, because I know they have spent some effort making sure their compiler preserves source location as it compiles.